Eemelinen/Eemelinen/README.md

 ### 🔭 Background:

-I study 🎓 Bachelor of Business-IT degree at Haaga-Helia university of applied sciences in Finland.
-I will graduate in 2021.
+I'm a Bachelor of Business-IT degree from Haaga-Helia university of applied sciences in Finland.
+I graduated in 2021.

 I'm also a graduate 🎓 from the Full-Stack javascript developer course by School of Applied Technology.
 An intense, 500+ hours of code, 3 month course on Javascript development.
 The entire course was done remotely using agile mob programming methodology.